-As many children will now complete their learning remotely, it is important that our community work together to keep our children safe whilst they are learning remotely.
-As well as updating our child protection policy with a January 2021 addendum (see above), we have updated our Acceptable Use Policy with a section on remote learning.
-This document highlights how both staff and children will need to use technology safely when engaging with remote learning.
-To read this, please click on the link below:AUP with remote learning
+As there will be times when children will complete their learning remotely, it is important that our community work together to keep our children safe whilst they are learning remotely.
+As a result, we have updated our Acceptable Use Policy with a section on remote learning.
+This document highlights how both staff and children will use technology safely when engaging with remote learning.
+To read this, please click on the link below:acceptable-use-policy-2021.docx

 We are aware that many children will be spending an increased amount of time online.
 Online safety is an important part of keeping children safe at Ryarsh Primary School and as such we would like to share some helpful advice to help you consider how you can keep your family safer online at home:

 - Install antivirus software and secure your internet connection.

 - Make the most of the parental controls on your children’s internet enabled devices and games consoles to help restrict access to inappropriate content.
 They can also help you manage how much time your child spends online.

 - Do your research and select the tools which are most suitable to you, your child and the technology in your home.
 Find more information on parental controls at: